As a manager, these are the steps you will need to follow to make an offer of employment and prepare for your employee’s first week on the job.

 - Make performance standards clear, and let the employee know how his or her performance will be measured.

-Orientation section for more information and resources for new staff members.
+Visit the Orientation section for more information and resources for new staff members.